zedparsa/Extra-Notes/Security/Salt & Pepper .md

 > Maybe… we're cooking passwords!

 🗨 <div align="right"><strong>:Yazdan</strong>
-> Yazdan: Hmmm.
+> Hmmm.
 Can you explain a little more?
 </div>

  **Parsa:**